pkp/pkp-docs/orcid/en/introduction.md

 ## Sandbox vs production credentials

-The ORCID plugin provides you with an option to test your setup in the Sandbox (testing) environment before going live with the Production environment.
+ORCID provides plugin users with an option to test how the plugin works with your installation in a Sandbox (testing) environment before going live with the Production environment.
 You will need a different set of credentials for the Sandbox vs Production API.
-We recommend that you test the ORCID plugin in the ORCID Sandbox environment using Sandbox ORCID API credentials first to make sure that the OJS/OPS environment is configured properly, before moving to the production environment and going live with the plugin functionality.

-The process for obtaining your Sandbox ORCID API credentials will vary depending on whether you are planning to use the ORCID Public API or the ORCID Member API.
-It is explained further in the [Appendix: Testing the ORCID Sandbox](./appendix-testing-orcid-sandbox.md) chapter.
+How to obtain Sandbox credentials, how to test in the Sandbox, and the advantages of testing in the Sandbox are explained further in the [Appendix: Testing the ORCID Sandbox](./appendix-testing-orcid-sandbox.md) chapter.